agl-alexglopez/heap-allocator-workshop/obj/readme.md

-# Compiled Files
+# Compiled Objects

-The compilation process places all different versions of the heap allocator compiled in conjuction with the `test_harness.c`, `time_harness.c`, and `my_optional_program.c` here in the `obj/` folder.
-I am including this readme, even though the `obj/` folder is ignored, so that if you decide to make this project you will not get a fatal error on first compile.
-This error occurs because git does not track empty folders, like the `obj/` folder.
+Following good practices by keeping object files around for each compile.
+Project is relatively small but this is where each allocator goes before it is linked into the interactive programs and their final binaries.
+File here so `obj/` folder is cloned and there are no build errors on first compile.